alex-ball/utility-scripts/README.md

     levels.
 As well as downloading podcasts, it can also download BBC radio programmes and add them to the queue.
-For programmes that are best listened to in a block rather than strict chronological order, the script supports an 'audiobook' queue; unfortunately it is not yet clever enough to date the the individual audiobook folders so you have to do that manually when you think the folder is full enough.
+For programmes that are best listened to in a block rather than strict chronological order, the script supports an 'audiobook' queue; unfortunately it is not clever enough to date the the individual audiobook folders so you have to do that manually when you think the folder is full enough.

-    The script has become quite complicated, so as well as the standard Python libraries it also relies on
+    As the standard Python libraries, this script also relies on

       * the non-standard libraries [`requests`](http://docs.python-requests.org/),
         [`dateutil`](https://dateutil.readthedocs.org/),